pbar1/dotfiles/.github/README.md

 ### Shell

 Zsh was chosen as the shell for its wealth of features, community supported plugins that extend its usability, and POSIX compliance.

-Zinit (despite a rather unfriendly syntax and high amount of complexity) was chosen as the plugin manager to use with Zsh due to its extreme speed and expressiveness.
+Sheldon was chosen as the plugin manager to use with Zsh due to its ease of use, and the fact thar Zinit has proven to be unreliable.

 Starship was chosen as the prompt for simple configuration.
 It also works on many different shells, making the prompt easily portable.